Data Protection Policy

 Object to the automated decision-making being carried out

-Each Jakub Kohout LTD representative must also ensure that all Profiling and automated decision-making relating to a Data Subject is based on accurate data.
+Each Jakub Kohout representative must also ensure that all Profiling and automated decision-making relating to a Data Subject is based on accurate data.

 3.5.5 Digital Marketing

-As a general rule Jakub Kohout LTD will not send promotional or direct marketing material to a Jakub Kohout LTD Contact through digital channels such as mobile phones, email and the Internet, without first obtaining their Consent.
-Any Jakub Kohout LTD representative wishing to carry out a digital marketing campaign without obtaining prior Consent from the Data Subject must first have it approved by the Board of Directors.
+As a general rule Jakub Kohout will not send promotional or direct marketing material to a Jakub Kohout Contact through digital channels such as mobile phones, email and the Internet, without first obtaining their Consent.
+Any Jakub Kohout representative wishing to carry out a digital marketing campaign without obtaining prior Consent from the Data Subject must first have it approved by the Board of Directors.

 Where Personal Data processing is approved for digital marketing purposes, the Data Subject must be informed at the point of first contact that they have the right to object, at any stage, to having their data processed for such purposes.
 If the Data Subject puts forward an objection, digital marketing related processing of their Personal Data must cease immediately and their details should be kept on a suppression list with a record of their opt-out decision, rather than being completely deleted.